Blackfell/loki-docker/README.md

 **This build is very much in Alpha!** Read on, heed the warnings and take care.

-A Dockerised implementation of Insinuators Loki networking attack tool.
+A Dockerised implementation of Insinuators Loki networking attack tool for use on Linux, tested only on Kali 2020.

 This tool is not actively maintained and has just been developed to support OSPF Route Injection attacks for a specific learning activity I'm undertaking.
 Any comments, feedback or pull requests very welcome to improve protability of Loki, which is, but for its difficulty of installation, an excellent tool.